Bures geodesics and quantum metrology: Geodesics in quantum metrology

 It is worth noting that the probe-ancilla input state $\ket{\Psi_\inp}$ is not necessarily entangled.
 To see this, let us vary the phase $\varphi$ in (\ref{eq-Schrodinger_cat_states}) and observe that $\ket{\Psi_\inp}$ then moves on the horizontal geodesic as $\ket{\Psi_\inp^0} \rightarrow$ $\ket{\Psi_\inp^\varphi} = \E^{-\I \varphi \Hgeo/2} \ket{\Psi_\inp^0}$ up to an irrelevant phase factor, where $\ket{\Psi_\inp^0}$ is the input state corresponding to $\varphi=0$.
 Recall from Sec.~\ref{sec-int_Bures_geodesics_with_boundary} that all geodesics $\gamma_{\geo,V}$ intersect the boundary $\partial \states$ of quantum states.
-Therefore, if \eg\, the probe is a qubit then $\varphi$ can be chosen such that $\rho_\inp=\ketbra{\psi_\inp}{\psi_\inp}$ is a pure state, that is, $\ket{\Psi_\inp}= \ket{\psi_\inp} \ket{\alpha_\inp}$ is a product state.
+Therefore, if for instance the probe is a qubit, $\varphi$ can be chosen such that $\rho_\inp=\ketbra{\psi_\inp}{\psi_\inp}$ is a pure state, that is, $\ket{\Psi_\inp}= \ket{\psi_\inp} \ket{\alpha_\inp}$ is a product state.
 In other words, albeit the superposition (\ref{eq-Schrodinger_cat_states}) is in general entangled, an appropriate phase choice makes it separable.
 Since preparing a probe and ancilla in an entangled state is challenging experimentally, this is a relevant observation.
-This occurs for higher-dimensional probes as well for those geodesics with observables $\MgeoV$ in (\ref{eq-def_M^(V)}) having two eigenvalues of multiplicities $n-1$ and $1$.
-In fact, it is shown in Appendix~\ref{sec-intersections_boundary} that this condition ensures that one of the intersection of $\gamma_{\geo,V}$ with $\partial \states$ is a pure state.
 Let us stress that the aforementioned separability refers to a disentanglement between the probe and ancilla; if the probe consists of $N$ qubits and $H$ acts independently on each qubit, we shall see in Sec.~\ref{sec-Heisenberg_limit} below that $\ket{\Psi_\inp}$ has maximal entanglement between the probe qubits.
+A phase choice such that the input state $\ket{\Psi_\inp}$ is a product state is also possible for higher-dimensional probes, but only for those geodesics such that the observable $\MgeoV$ in (\ref{eq-def_M^(V)}) has two eigenvalues of multiplicities $n-1$ and $1$.
+In fact, as argued in Sec.~\ref{sec-int_Bures_geodesics_with_boundary}, this condition ensures that one of the intersection of $\gamma_{\geo,V}$ with $\partial \states$ is a pure state.

 The next theorem characterizes all system-ancilla Hamiltonians $H$ generating horizontal geodesics, that is, coinciding (up to a numerical factor) with a geodesic Hamiltonian $H_{\geo,V}$ in a two-dimensional subspace.
 It shows that such Hamiltonians have two eigenvectors related to each other by a local unitary acting on the system.